apostrophecms/apostrophe-address-widgets/README.md

 An address widget for [ApostropheCMS](http://apostrophecms.org/).

-`apostrophe-address-widgets` provides a simple way for users to create an address or for developers to add schema for an address.
+`apostrophe-address-widgets` provides a simple way for users to create an address or for developers to add schema for an address, such as a mailing address.

 ## Installation